Safecast/SCbG3-hexes/README.md

    have an internet connection, so configure it.
 It's also a good time to install all the Ubuntu updates.

-2. Install minimally necessary package.
+2. Install minimally necessary packages.

         sudo apt-get install git
         sudo apt-get install python-pip